pivotal/docs-tas-adapter/install-prerequisites.md

 # Installation prerequisites

-This topic describes the first part of installation for the Application Service Adapter for VMware Tanzu Application Platform.
+This topic describes the first part of installation for Application Service Adapter for VMware Tanzu Application Platform.

 ----